tytydraco/yessleep/out/I_got_a_job_at_a_skiing_company_The_pay_is_great_and_they_provide_free_housing_Its_almost_too_good_to_be_true.md

 It was early December.
-I drove by myself in my dinky little car all the way from Nashville, Tennessee, to the snowy state of Colorado.
+I drove by myself in my dinky little car.
 The drive took three days.
 I stopped in a few crappy motels along the way and ate mostly gas station beef jerky.

 Being from the south, I was not used to this much snow.
 And especially not used to people actually being prepared for it.
 Thankfully, the company's housing was on the ski resort.
 Which, you know what, was pretty dang cool.
 I love skiing and this job actually had skiing as a requirement!
 My family had taken several ski trips when I was younger, so I grew to enjoy it.
 The caveat was I had to have a roommate, but for free housing in one of the most expensive places in the United States, hell, I didn’t mind.

 John turned out to be a pretty cool guy, too.
-He was from Minnesota, so he was a tad more acclimated to the weather.
+He was a tad more acclimated to the weather.
 Meanwhile, I was shivering my ass off.
 We got to be pretty close, working together and living together.
 He’d worked here for a few years, so he’d show me around the town.
-We’d go have drinks and go bowling in Snowmass every Friday night.
+We’d go have drinks and go bowling every Friday night.
 Good times.

 John was the nephew of the owner of the resort, but he never used that as a crutch.
 He worked there just like the rest of us.
 Didn’t even own a car.
 For this, we all liked him.
 I’ve had jobs before where family gets special treatment.
 It gets old, so I was happy John wasn’t this way.